Vadodara: Economy

-Located in Vadodara are over 35% of India's power transmission and distribution equipment manufacturers and an estimated 800 ancillaries supporting the big players in Power Sector equipment manufacturing and engineering industry.
-Larsen & Tourbo(L&T), has established “Knowledge City” in Vodadara.
-The L&T Knowledge City is the hub of several key businesses of the L&T Group.
-The Power business, Mid & Downstream Hydrocarbon, L&T Technology Services and the engineering joint venture L&T-Sargent & Lundy operate out of the facility.
-It also houses manufacturing facility for switchgears, air circuit breakers (ACBs) and moulded case circuit breakers (MCCBs).
+Located in Vadodara are over 35% of India's power-transmission and distribution equipment manufacturers and an estimated 800 ancillaries supporting the big players in power sector equipment manufacturing and engineering industry.
+Larsen & Tourbo (L&T) has established "Knowledge City" in Vadodara.
+This Knowledge City is the hub of several key businesses of the L&T Group.
+The power business, mid- and downstream Hydrocarbon, L&T Technology Services, and the engineering joint venture L&T-Sargent & Lundy operate out of the facility.
+It also houses manufacturing facilities for switchgear, air circuit breakers, and moulded-case circuit breakers.

-Bombardier Transportation, a Canadian company, has established rail coach manufacturing plant in Savli along with other manufacturing companies such as Alstom, Siemens and Voltas.
+Bombardier Transportation, a Canadian company, has established a rail-coach manufacturing plant in Savli along with other manufacturing companies such as Alstom, Siemens, and Voltas.
 This plant manufactures coaches for Delhi Metro and the New Generation Rollingstock for Brisbane, Australia.
 The plant is also manufacturing trainsets for Delhi - Meerut RRTS.
-Beside this Vadodara holds a key position in pharmaceutical industry of Gujarat,as many small and big pharma companies are located in Vadodara.Vadodara is an strong economic pillar of Gujarat and India.
+Beside this Vadodara holds a key position in Gujarat's pharmaceutical industry, as many small and big pharma companies are located in Vadodara.

-Tata Advanced Systems Limited(TASL), a subsidiary of Tata Group and Airbus joint-venture has set up C-295 transport aircraft manufacturing facility at Vadodara as part of a Rs 22,000 crore deal to supply 56 such aircraft.
+Tata Advanced Systems Limited, a subsidiary of Tata Group and Airbus joint venture, has set up a C-295 transport aircraft manufacturing facility at Vadodara as part of a Rs 22,000 crore deal to supply 56 such aircraft.
 The C-295 will replace the Avro aircraft in service with the Indian Air Force.
-This project will make Vadodara, a defense manufacturing hub.
-The first Made in India aircraft is expected in September 2026.
+This project will make Vadodara a defense manufacturing hub.
+The first "Made in India" aircraft is expected in September 2026.

 The revenue for the city is generated through taxes, service provision, and state government assistance.
-The taxes include general taxes, conservancy taxes, water taxes whereas the non-tax or service can be water charges, rent from municipal properties, public service charges, etc. The VMC budget for the year 2020–2021 against the proposed budget of Rs 3,554 crore last year, stood at Rs 3,770 crore this year.
+The taxes include general taxes, conservancy taxes, and water taxes, whereas the nontax or service revenue can include water charges, rent from municipal properties, public service charges, etc. The VMC budget for the year 2020–2021 against the proposed budget of Rs 3,554 crore last year, stood at Rs 3,770 crore this year.